gcba-iris/iris-tech-docs/README.md

 **3. Statelessness**

-The kind of processing a piece of raw data goes through must be dictated only by the headers present in the data itself.
+The kind of processing a piece of raw data goes through must be dictated only by the tags present in the data itself.
 Iris shouldn't know a thing about the data source.

 **4. Flexibility**

-Iris should support a unique data flow for each header.
+Iris should support a unique data flow for each tag.

 **5. Stability**